saitamasahil/Pixel-Launcher-Extended/README.md

 ```
 - Choose desired option using number keys.
 - To run PLE Builder again, Type **PLE** in Terminal.
 > After completing the above process for the first time, you must exit Terminal and restart it.
-Then you can use the 'PLE' command to launch PLE Builder again.
+Then you can use the 'PLE' command to launch PLE Builder anytime.

 ### Install & run PLE Builder in Termux
 - Open Termux, copy & paste this command: